mohammadRezaeian/notes/posts/others/2021-07-08-fresh-install-macos.md

 6. For ones who using mac's usb-c port.
 A direct hub (with an lightning output to charge ipad) may not work (not sufficient power to charge ipad).
 However, usign another usb-dock and connect to the hub is working fine.
 Other words,
    - _Not working_: mac - hub - ipad.
    - _Working_: mac - hub - usb doc - ipad

+### FPT connection problem

+If you have any problem with the connection, like *The share does not exist on the server.
+Please check the share name, and then try again.*, make sure the password doesn't contain `@`! ([Source](https://apple.stackexchange.com/questions/110965/connect-to-ftp-server-in-finder-not-working))

 ## **External screens**